eclipse-ecal/ecal/README.md

 [![License](https://img.shields.io/github/license/continental/ecal.svg?style=flat)](LICENSE.txt)

-The **e**nhanced **C**ommunication **A**bstraction **L**ayer (eCAL) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network. eCAL uses a **publish - subscribe** pattern to automatically connect different nodes in the network.
+The **e**nhanced **C**ommunication **A**bstraction **L**ayer (eCAL) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network. eCAL provides **publish - subscribe** and **server - client** pattern to connect different nodes in the network with almost no configuration required.

-eCAL automatically chooses the best available data transport mechanism for each link:
+eCAL automatically chooses the best available data transport mechanism for each link, it supports:
 - **Shared memory** for local communication _(incredibly fast!)_
-- **UDP** for network communication
+- **UDP** and **TCP** for network communication

-Visit the eCAL Documentation at 🌐 http://ecal.io for more information.
+Visit the eCAL Documentation at 🌐 https://ecal.io for more information.

 ## Architecture